PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Introduction

-\paragraph*{\bf Contributions} The main contributions are summarized as: \begin{itemize}[leftmargin=16pt,labelwidth=8pt,labelsep=6pt] \item \emph{Design of {\system}}: We inspect critical steps in multiprocessor secure boot and identify a new, prevalent attack surface -- exhibiting hardware supply-chain attacks -- that may bypass secure boot due to the lack of AP authentication.
-To defend against such attacks, we design the first processor-authentication protocol {\system} for secure boot in multiprocessor systems that is amenable to formal verification via theorem proving. \item \emph{Verification of {\system}}: We formalize {\system} based on multi-level abstraction-refinement in Isabelle/HOL via 91 locale/definitions.
+\paragraph*{\bf Contributions} The main contributions are summarized as: \begin{itemize}[leftmargin=16pt,labelwidth=8pt,labelsep=6pt] \item \textbf{Design of {\system}}: We inspect critical steps in multiprocessor secure boot and identify a new, prevalent attack surface -- exhibiting hardware supply-chain attacks -- that may bypass secure boot due to the lack of AP authentication.
+To defend against such attacks, we design the first processor-authentication protocol {\system} for secure boot in multiprocessor systems that is amenable to formal verification via theorem proving. \item \textbf{Verification of {\system}}: We formalize {\system} based on multi-level abstraction-refinement in Isabelle/HOL via 91 locale/definitions.
 Meanwhile, we formalize multiple properties on both functional correctness and security (e.g., authenticity and integrity).
-The proof that {\system} satisfies these properties is then fully mechanized in the form of 306 lemmas/theorems and $\sim$7,100 LoC. \item \emph{Implementation and evaluation}: We implement {\csystem} in compliance with the formalization of {\system}.
-We integrate {\csystem} in a real-world bootloader and show on FVP that {\csystem} can effectively identify multiple adversarial behaviors like replacing APs, man-in-the-middle attacks, and tampering with certificates, with a considerably minor overhead (4.98\% on Linux boot). \end{itemize}
+The proof that {\system} satisfies these properties is then fully mechanized in the form of 306 lemmas/theorems and $\sim$7,100 LoC \item \textbf{Implementation and evaluation}: We implement {\csystem} in compliance with the formalization of {\system}.
+To build confidence in their consistency, we introduce a validation framework that extracts executable code from our Isabelle/HOL model and validates it against {\csystem}.
+We integrate {\csystem} in a real-world bootloader and show on FVP that {\csystem} can effectively identify multiple adversarial behaviors like replacing APs and man-in-the-middle attacks, with a considerably minor overhead (4.98\% on Linux boot). \end{itemize}